 Amherst, MA 01002

 Families are encouraged to leave campus after dinner on opening day.
-During fall orientation, those who participate in family orientation leaving the following day.
 Families who decide to stay longer should keep in mind that students will be very busy with orientation, and so will be unavailable for most of the day.

 Check out the "what to bring" list of recommended items and items not permitted.
 If you bring lamps, New Leaf, our student group for sustainability and environmentally friendly practices, recommends that you bring energy-saving light bulbs, such as compact fluorescent bulbs.